 - Five tablespoons pumpkin seed oil

 - One tablespoon ground dry saw palmetto berries

 This recipe is very simple to make, first, take your oils and put them in a saucepan on very low heat, make sure you do not burn your oils, if you cannot put your finger in them, then, they are too hot, and they will be destroyed, so warm them a little.

 Then, add your saw palmetto and turmeric powder while stirring very well, away from the heat.

-Let everything cool down to room temperature for a minimum of one hour then sieve using a stainless steel strainer.
+Let everything cool down to room temperature for a minimum of one hour then sieve using a stainless steel filter.

 Put your turmeric hair growth oil in a glass container.

-Every three days, before taking a shower, simply apply this oil to your scalp, one teaspoon, while massaging very well; then, cover using a clean towel for a minimum of one hour before rinsing your hair with your favorite shampoo.
+Every three days, before taking a shower, apply this oil to your scalp, one teaspoon, while massaging very well; then, cover using a clean towel for a minimum of one hour before rinsing your hair with your favourite shampoo.